 These thoughts led to my remembering an old friend, someone who was there for me through thick and thin for many years, as I was for her.
-She had some issues that were alarming at times, so much so that I found myself unconsciously pulling away from her bit by bit..a slow, torturous break-up.
-She was starting to scare me and I told her that many times.
+She had some issues that were alarming at times, so much so that I found myself subtly pulling away from her bit by bit, a slow, torturous break-up.
+She was starting to scare me, and I told her so many times.
 She would just laugh wickedly.

-Soon life took us in different directions, and our friendship dissipated.
-We spoke one more time about 4 years ago..catching up, and I could tell she wanted to renew our friendship, but I had my own problems and didn’t think I could handle hers.
+Soon life took us in different directions, and our once solid-ice friendship thawed to a drip-drop.
+We spoke one more time about 4 years ago, catching up and such.
+I could tell she wanted to renew our friendship, but I had my own problems and didn’t think I could handle hers at the same time.

-After the bombings, I started to think about people from my past…good people.
+After the bombings, I started to think about people from my past, really good people.
 Despite her issues, she was one of them.
-I knew she had moved, but I’d lost her new number so I decided to look her up online.
-She had to have a facebook, twitter, or something, since she was the epitome of sociable – she loooooved to talk, even more than me.
-There was no way she wasn’t partaking in online chatter, connecting and reconnecting
+I knew she had moved, but I’d lost her new number, so I decided to look her up online.
+She had to have a facebook, twitter, or something since she was the epitome of social .
+She loved to talk, so there was just no way she wasn’t partaking, at least to some degree, in online chatter, connecting, and reconnecting

-There’s not many moments more jarring than clicking ‘search’ for a former friend…and the first thing that comes up is an obituary.
+There are not many moments more jarring than clicking ‘search’ for a former friend and the first thing that comes up is an obituary.

 I knew exactly how she died before I opened the obituary.
 I took a deep breath and clicked on it.